-The problem is that your profile in Firefox cannot let go of the Profile Lock.
+If Firefox is already running but is not responding, then the problem is that your profile in Firefox cannot let go of the Profile Lock.
 In simple words, If a process puts a lock on certain files so nobody else can use it.
-Whenever an application is closed, it quits access on files it uses.
+Whenever an application is closed, it quits access to files it uses.
 In our case, Firefox may have shut down abnormally, leaving the lock in place.

 This happens when some files in Cache may get corrupted or damaged in your profile.
 You can easily fix this by deleting the profiles.ini file.

 When there is a problem with the Firefox core program files, you get this error.
 The only way to resolve this is by reinstalling Firefox.
 Make sure to delete the Firefox installation directory, found in one of these locations by default:

 - C:\Program Files (x86)\Mozilla Firefox

 5] XULRunner – Error

 “XULRunner – Error: Platform version <x.x.x.x> is not compatible with minVersion <x.x.x.x>””